On this page you can find the answers to the most frequently asked questions about the Eurovision Song Contest.

 Why is Kosovo not participating in the Eurovision Song Contest?

-Kosovo cannot take part in the Eurovision Song Contest because their public broadcaster is neither an Active or Associate Member of the EBU.
+Kosovo cannot take part in the Eurovision Song Contest because their public broadcaster is not a Member of the EBU.
 The statutes of the EBU say that a Member must come from a country that is a Member of the International Telecommunications Union or is a Member of the Council of Europe.
 Kosovo is in neither.
 The EBU helped set up Kosovo’s public service broadcaster RTK in 1999 and it continues to work closely with RTK to protect public service media in Kosovo.

 Why is Australia participating in the Eurovision Song Contest?

 The Eurovision Song Contest has been broadcast in Australia for more than 30 years.
 The Australian broadcaster SBS is an Associate Member of the EBU and in 2015, to mark the 60th Eurovision Song Contest, was invited to submit an entry.
 In 2016 the broadcaster requested to take part in the Eurovision Song Contest again.
-The Reference Group, the governing body of the Eurovision Song Contest, voted unanimously in favour of Australia’s participation in 2016 and 2017 respectively.
+The Reference Group, the governing body of the Eurovision Song Contest, voted unanimously in favour of Australia’s participation in 2016, 2017 and 2018 respectively.
+In February 2019, it was announced that Australia has secured participation as a competitor at the Eurovision Song Contest until 2023.
 It is yet to be decided whether Australia will become a permanent participant in the contest.

 The Eurovision Song Contest is an annual event organised under the auspices of the European Broadcasting Union (EBU), the largest union of public service media in the world.
 The EBU co-produces the Eurovision Song Contest together with its Member Broadcasters, most notably the public broadcaster of the preceding winning country, the Host Broadcaster.